-We recognize the good (this is why we serve).
+We recognize the good [This why we serve]

 Our Franciscan ministry celebrates the God-given goodness of every person and everything.
-It is the goodness of others that motivates our care for those who suffer injustice and exclusion in our society.
-We recognize the goodness of our co-ministers, volunteers, and benefactors, as well as those who come to us for help and sustain our service.
+It is the goodness of others that motivates our care for those who suffer injustice and exclusion in our society, and it is in the goodness of our co-ministers, volunteers, and benefactors, as well as those who come to us for help and sustain our service.